Southern Africa to c. 1850

 - DOI: 10.1093/obo/9780199846733-0003

 This article focuses on the history of the region that now comprises South Africa, Lesotho, Swaziland, and adjacent areas of Botswana and Mozambique.
-The era covered dates from the first establishment of pastoralist and farming societies in this region about two thousand years ago to the beginnings of the period that saw the shaping of its modern-day societies.
-This era straddles the conventional divide between “history,” as understood through written sources, and what is still too often called “prehistory,” as served predominantly through archaeological and ethnographic sources.
-The authors of this bibliography seek to work across this divide and also across the conventional divide between the “precolonial” and “colonial” periods, and, in doing so, to unpack deep-seated stereotypes about both.
-Since the collapse of apartheid in the early 1990s, long-established “colonial” views of South Africa’s history have become largely discredited, but they have left a residue of ideas and assumptions about the centrality of “tribes” and “tribal histories”that remains deeply sedimented in both public and academic discourses.
+The era covered dates from the beginnings of human history in this region between 200,000 and 300,000 years ago to the beginnings of the period that saw the shaping of its modern-day societies.
+This era straddles the conventional divide between “history,” as understood through recorded oral materials and written sources, and what is still too often called “prehistory,” as served predominantly through archaeological sources.
+The authors of this bibliography seek to work across this divide and also across the conventional divide between the “precolonial” and “colonial” periods, and, in doing so, to unpack deep-seated stereotypes about conceptualizing southern Africa’s deep past.
+Since the collapse of apartheid in the early 1990s, long-established “colonial” views of South Africa’s history have become largely discredited, but they have left a residue of ideas and assumptions about the centrality of “tribes” and “tribaltraditions” that remain deeply sedimented in both public and academic discourses.
 Critical examination of the era before the mid-19th century has in effect come to be the preserve of three groups of scholars.
-One consists of the country’s several dozen archaeologists; a second comprises the small handful of academic historians who have studied the history of African societies in the late 18th and the 19th centuries; a third is made up of historians who have researched the history of the Cape Colony in its preindustrial age; that is, from the 1650s to the 1860s.
-For the most part, these scholars worked in separate enclaves and produced ideas about the past that scarcely overlapped.
+One consists of the country’s several dozen archaeologists; a second comprises the small number of academic historians who have studied the history of African societies in the late 18th and the 19th centuries; a third is made up of historians who have researched the history of the Cape Colony in its preindustrial age; that is, from the 1650s to the 1860s.
+For the most part, these scholars have worked in separate enclaves and produced ideas about the past that scarcely overlapped.
 Beginning in the mid-1990s, however, their concerns and perspectives began to converge slightly, to the accompaniment of often vigorous debates about concepts, sources, and methods.
-The two prime concerns of this article are to point readers toward the current state of knowledge in these three fields and to highlight the nature of the debates that scholars of the preindustrial past continue to engage in.
+The prime concerns of this article are to point readers toward the current state of knowledge in these three fields and to highlight the nature of the debates that scholars of the deep past continue to engage in.
 At a time when racial profiling remains important in much of South African political, social, and intellectual life, the historical point needs to be made that the great majority of these scholars are still white.
 Only very recently have black students in South Africa begun studying archaeology in any numbers, and most of the country’s black historians still focus their research on the period of colonialism and resistance to it.
 The authors’ thanks go to the Archive and Public Culture Research Initiative at the University of Cape Town, and to the Rock Art Research Institute at the University of the Witwatersrand.

 Many general histories of South Africa have been written over the years, and new ones appear with some frequency.
 Until the very late 20th century, most of them devoted no more than a single cursory chapter to the period before the coming of European colonists in the 1650s.
 As popular writings on the archaeology of South Africa make the earlier history of African societies more accessible, so general histories are beginning to pay more attention to it.
-Giliomee and Mbenga 2007 is a recent and readable, if not particularly probing, example.
-Hall 1987 is an older work that manages to make archaeological evidence understandable to a general readership, as does Mitchell 2006, a brief and more recent survey.
-Hamilton, et al. 2010, an academic overview, breaks new ground in giving detailed attention to the precolonial as well as the colonial past.
-Mitchell 2002 is a more specialized survey that delineates recent lines of academic thinking in archaeology.
-For coverage of colonial times to the mid-19th century, Elphick and Giliomee 1989 still serves as an authoritative introduction.
-Etherington 2001 takes up critiques of the mfecane and Zulu-centric history to present a lively reexamination of the history of the interior and eastern regions of South Africa in the first half of the 19th century.
+Hamilton, et al. 2010, an academic overview, breaks new ground in giving detailed attention to the period before colonialism as well as to the colonial past.
+Mitchell 2002 is a more specialized survey that delineates in detail lines of academic thinking in archaeology, as does Mitchell and Lane 2013 from a more recent perspective.
+Stahl 2005 is a more explicitly critical overview of the practices of archaeology; Derricourt 2011 probes Western imaginings of Africa.
+Swanepoel, et al. 2008 is a product of a convergence of approaches between archaeologists and historians.
+Wright 2017 is an overview of southern Africa’s deep past that seeks to decenter notions of “tribe” and “ethnicity” as basic building blocks of African history.

 Etherington, Norman.
 The Great Treks: The Transformation of Southern Africa, 1815–1854.
 Harlow, UK: Longman, 2001.